Koxx3/minimo/documents/MAKE_IT.md

 You need a wrap for 10.5cm / diameter 33mm
 [Link](https://fr.aliexpress.com/item/4000787511699.html)

-## Once you receive the board and the components
+## Once you assembled the board and the components

-Assemble it, and upload the application :D
+Upload the applications :D

 [Next steps ...](RUN.md)